girishji/easyjump.vim/README.md

 Press `<esc>` to cancel the ongoing jump.

-The displayed illustrations are based on `:colorscheme quiet`.
+Pictures above are based on `:colorscheme quiet`.

-**What if the intended jump location lacks a nearby tag letter?**
+**What if the intended jump location is not showing a tag letter?**

 This scenario occurs when there aren't enough unique letters available for tagging.
-Simply type `<Tab>` (or `,`, or `;`), and you'll see new tag letters populating the remaining locations.
+Simply type `<Tab>` (or `,`, or `;`), and you'll see new tag letters populate the remaining locations.

 **Tips:**